archibald-carrion/decompiler/preprocessing/the-stack/README.md

 options:
-  -h, --help            show this help message and exit --size-stats          Whether or not to calculate brief statistics for the size of the files
+  -h, --help            show this help message and exit --stats               Path to file in which to store brief statistics for the process
 ```

 Check usage reference for downloading via `python -m main <download|do|d> -h`